Every day I receive questions about the personal chef business. Some of the more common questions are probably exactly what you're thinking:

 This is actually a business decision and something to think now.
 You could have a firm "I only travel to this area" policy or you could be open to traveling for hours.
 Time and money are not the only factors here, however.
 You have to first think about the safety of your clients.
 Are you able to pack up a large quantity of groceries and travel for three hours?

-It wouldn't be fair to generalize any statement starting with "all personal chef" this or that.
-That said, there are a few qualities that would help a personal chef excel in his or her business over others without these qualities.
+It wouldn't be fair to make generalizations such as ALL personal chefs do this or ALL personal chefs have this quality.
+That said, there are a few qualities that would help a personal chef excel in his or her business.

 First, it sure does help to be personable.
 You've probably met or even have friends who have said "I don't like people".
 Truly, that just means they don't have good communication skills and have difficulty expressing themselves or understanding the expressions of others.